From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: Time Quasicrystal (TQC): general definition

 where $\hat{H}_{\vec{n}}$ represents a time-independent operator, $\vec{\omega}$ is a vector of dimension $d$ with components $\omega_1, \dots, \omega_d$, corresponding to the oscillation frequencies of different terms of the Hamiltonian, and $\vec{n}$ is a $d$-dimensional integer vector with components $n_1, \dots, n_d$.
 The summation is carried out over all integer values of $n_j$.

-When the frequencies $\omega_j$ in the Hamiltonian $H(t)$ are rationally related, the system exhibits periodic behavior, meaning that the dynamics of the system will repeat after a certain period $T$, which can be expressed as the least common multiple of the periods associated with the individual frequencies.
+When the frequencies $\omega_j$ in the Hamiltonian $H(t)$ are rationally related, the system exhibits periodic behavior, meaning that the dynamics of the system will repeat after a certain period, which can be expressed as the least common multiple of the periods associated with the individual frequencies.
 In contrast, when the frequencies $\omega_j$ are irrationally related, the Hamiltonian becomes quasiperiodic.
 Quasiperiodicity implies that the system does not repeat in a simple manner; instead, its state evolves over time in a way that covers a multi-dimensional toroidal space without returning to a previous configuration.

 In the context of periodically and quasiperiodically driven systems, the concepts of time translation symmetry breaking (TTSB) and quasiperiodic time translation symmetry breaking (QTTSB) provide a framework for analyzing the behavior of operators over time.
 For a periodically driven system with period $T$, TTSB occurs when the ensemble average of an operator $\hat{O}$ satisfies the condition $\langle \hat{O}(t+mT)\rangle=\langle \hat{O}(t)\rangle $ for integers $m\ge 2$.
 This indicates that the system exhibits a form of symmetry breaking where the observable properties of the system change over time in a different repeating manner.

 On the other hand, in quasiperiodic systems, there is no single characteristic period due to the nature of their driving, which is typically defined by incommensurate frequencies.
 However, QTTSB can still be characterized through the frequency analysis of the system’s dynamics.
-Specifically, a quasiperiodic system demonstrates TQC behavior if there exists an operator $\hat{O}(t)$ such that its ensemble average can be expressed as\cite{r16}:
+Specifically, a quasiperiodic system demonstrates TQC behavior if there exists an operator $\hat{O}$ whose ensemble average satisfies the following Fourier transformation property \cite{verdeny2016}:

-where $\vec{n}$ are vectors of non-negative integers, $\omega_j$ are the driving frequencies, and $p_j$ are integers with at least one $p_i$ exceeding 1.
-This implies that the system exhibits a quasicrystalline ordering in time, characterized by multiple frequencies that do not lead to a simple periodic repetition but rather a complex structure reminiscent of quasicrystals in spatial dimensions.
+where $\vec{n}$ is a $d$-dimensional vector of integers, $\vec{\tilde{\omega}}$ is a $d$-dimensional vector with components $\tilde{\omega}_1, \dots, \tilde{\omega}_d$, where $\tilde{\omega}_j=\omega_j/p_j$.
+Here, $\omega_j$ are the driving frequencies, and $p_j$ are non-negative integers with at least one $p_i$ exceeding 1.
+This implies that the system exhibits a quasicrystalline ordering in time, characterized by multiple frequencies that do not lead to a simple periodic repetition but rather a complex structure reminiscent of quasicrystals in spatial dimensions\cite{FTS}.